AdamGEmerson/auragraph/README.md

 ### Supabase Integration
->Auragraph leverages the **Supabase Auth** Spotify provider to connect with spotify and authenticate users.
+>**Supabase Auth**
 >
+>Auragraph leverages the Auth Supabase Spotify provider to connect with spotify and authenticate users.
+Protected routes are managed by next.js middleware as outlined in the Supabase docs.
+Spotify API calls are made using the `provider_token` retrieved from the user session.
+>
+> **Supabase Database**
+>
->Once a graph has been generated, the data is stored using **Supabase Database**.
+>Once a graph has been generated, the data is stored using Supabase Database.
 This allows us to reduce load times and api calls after the first visit.
 The graph is loaded from the database with SSR, and if that fails, API calls are made client side.
 >
 >Due to the Spotify Developer restriction requiring that I manually approve users before they can authenticate with OAuth I have also set up a "request access" contact form which is being stored in a Supabase table as well.
 >